10 Best Heavy Metal Documentaries

-Those of you who regularly follow my Hubs (all two of you) probably know by now that my twin passions are hard rock/heavy metal music and movies, so naturally I love it when these two interests intersect.
+Those of you who regularly follow my column (all two of you) probably know by now that my twin passions are hard rock/heavy metal music and movies, so naturally I love it when these two interests intersect.
 The past decade in particular has seen a flood of new documentary films dealing with Heavy Metal, with new ones seeming to pop up all the time.
 Whether the film is an examination of the genre as a whole (see: Sam Dunn's Metal: A Headbanger's Journey), an investigation of a particular sub-genre (see: Until The Light Takes Us), or a profile of a significant band or musician (see: Lemmy, Anvil!
 The Story of Anvil, or dozens of others), a good Metal documentary should be loaded with revealing interviews, intense live performance clips, and of course, lots of geeky headbanger trivia.
 The list below is not intended to be a be-all, end-all list of the best metal documentaries, it's merely a run-down of ten of my personal favorites.
 There's enough of a variety here that any headbanger should be able to find at least one good flick to curl up with.
 So load up your DVD player, grab your remote, and let's rock!!

 "The Decline of Western Civilization Part II: The Metal Years" (1988)